lhk215/git-practice/README.md

 - git remote -v : list remote repositories
 - git push -u <remote> <branch> : push <branch> to <remote>, and set default upstream for <branch>
 - git fetch : fetch changes from remote repository
+- git pull : fetch and then merge

 ## What is a branch?
 A branch is a ref(erence) to a commit.
 When HEAD points to a branch, we say we are on that branch.
 When we make a commit while we are on a branch, the branch is updated to ref(er) to the new commit.